pisani/REST-BusinessActivityMonitoring/README.md

 ```
 do $System.OBJ.LoadDir(<yourTempDir>,”ck”,,1)
 ```
 Note: this method imports all functionality, including the Sample Production and Sample Metric class.
-You may remove the classes not required (ex zaux.rBAM.Sample*).
+You may remove the classes not required (eg zaux.rBAM.Sample*).
 Please refer to the Installation section of the included [documentation](https://github.com/pisani/REST-BusinessActivityMonitoring/blob/master/zaux.rBAM.OpenExchange.pdf) to identify which classes to retain.